Board of Directors

-While neither Tony nor I speak German with the kids, we appreciate the supportive academic and social environment at the school.
-Our children are not only growing up bilingual, but also growing and learning in an environment committed to nurturing open-minded inquirers!
+While neither Tony nor herself speak German with the kids, they appreciate the supportive academic and social environment at the school.
+Their children are not only growing up bilingual, but also growing and learning in an environment committed to nurturing open-minded inquirers!